Talhaahmad9/GenAi_DSS/README.md

 Evaluation Goals

-The project was designed around several hackathon evaluation requirements.
+The system was designed around several hackathon evaluation requirements.

 Action Diversity

-Agents should perform a variety of meaningful actions instead of repeating the same behavior.
+Agents should perform varied and meaningful actions instead of repeatedly choosing the same behavior.

 Entity Consistency

-Tracked objects should remain consistent throughout the simulation.
+Tracked objects should maintain consistent ownership and state throughout the simulation.

-For example, ownership of important entities should not randomly change between turns.

-Structured Agent Decisions
+Structured Agent Output

-Agent responses are processed as structured outputs rather than unvalidated free-form text.
+Agent decisions are processed through structured schemas instead of relying entirely on unrestricted text generation.

+Persistent State

+Events from previous turns affect later decisions and narrative progression.

 Narrative Resolution

-The simulation should gradually progress toward a coherent conclusion that resolves the central mystery.
+The simulation gradually progresses toward a coherent conclusion that resolves the central mystery.

----

-Example Simulation Flow

-A simplified simulation cycle looks like this:

-1. Load current world state
-2. Select active agent
-3. Provide relevant memory and events
-4. Agent evaluates the situation
-5. Agent selects an action
-6. Output is validated
-7. World state is updated
-8. Director evaluates narrative progress
-9. Next turn begins
-10. Continue until the simulation concludes

 ---